Privacy notice for employees

 How we will secure your personal data

 We take privacy seriously and will ensure your personal data is appropriately secured and protected from being accidentally or deliberately compromised.
-Measures we take to ensure the security include;

 - Existence of various organisational measures including policies and procedures, providing regular training in handling personal data lawfully and conducting regular compliance checks

 - lockable rooms, cabinets, individual log in credentials, encryption and secure disposal of confidential waste

 - Ensuring only appropriate individuals have access to relevant and proportionate information about you

 - Restricted access to electronic systems and folders

 - Carrying out checks on third parties who process personal data on our behalf